moyamartin/bms_firmware/README.md

 the `DEBUG` variable to 0.
 (WIP, run `make debug` or `make prod` to avoid changing this variable manually)

-2- *Load Firmware*: To load the firmware to the microcontroller run the following command
+2- To load the firmware to the microcontroller run the following command

 ```